Dutton1990/nc-news/README.md

 ```$cd nc-news```

-5. And finally to open to project simply enter -
+5. And finally to open the project simply enter -

 ```$code .```